Jeroenvos/BikeSharingDemand/Analysis Bike Sharing Demand.md

 # Bike Sharing Demand
 ## Introduction
 In this analysis the demand of bikes is predicted.
-First the interpretation of the problem is stated, then the data is explored, first by looking at the data qualitatively and then quantitatively with some exploratory analyses.
+First the interpretation of the problem is stated, then the data is explored, by looking at the data qualitatively and then quantitatively with some exploratory analyses.
 Out out these explorations assumptions of the behaviour are made.
 Thereafter the prediction is performed.
 Also the different methods and tools used are explained.
 The results will be evaluated and recommendations for future work are given.

 ##Problem definition
 "Bike sharing systems are a means of renting bicycles where the process of obtaining membership, rental, and bike return is automated via a network of kiosk locations throughout a city.
-Using these systems, people are able rent a bike from a one location and return it to a different place on an as-needed basis." [[Kaggle](https://www.kaggle.com/c/bike-sharing-demand).
+Using these systems, people are able rent a bike from a one location and return it to a different place on an as-needed basis." [[Kaggle]](https://www.kaggle.com/c/bike-sharing-demand).
 By predicting the demand of bicycles, the allocation of resources can be optimized.

-Hourly rental data is provided with weather information.
-The data span 2011 to 2013.
+Hourly rental data is provided together with weather information.
+The data spans 2011 to 2013.
 The train data consists of the first 19 days and the test data the rest of the month.

 ## Exploration
 ### Qualitative exploration